 railway car park.
 The nearest car park is on your

-“Disabled” parking spaces beside the entrance to the
+designated “Disabled” parking spaces beside the

 Access to the Ffestiniog platform is via a gentle